UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/working_with_alignments.md

 samtools view SRR2003569_chI.bam | head
 ```

-As this data can easily spill across lines, it might be helpful to maximise your terminal to see the complete line structure.
+As this data can easily spill across lines, it might be helpful to maximise your terminal to try and see the complete line structure.

 ## The SAM/BAM data structure